OICR/softeng-blog/_posts/junjun_zhang/2017-09-27-dag-db-with-version-control-in-elasticsearch.md

 ### Create version 1 of the DAG

-We will have two different kinds of Elasticsearch indexes, one for data, the other to keep list of graph member nodes' IDs for each revision.
+We will have two different kinds of Elasticsearch indexes, one for data, the other to keep list of graph member nodes' ID for each revision.

 First create JSON docs for each node in `DAG.1`.
 Here is an example to create `a1.1`:
 {% highlight bash %}